 10. Maximize the available space

 When you consider your space, don’t forego empty and negative space.

-Similarly, ensure your booth graphics contains at least 40 percent empty space.
+Similarly, ensure your booth graphics contain at least 40 percent space.
 This will make sure that your message or brand does not get buried in too many visuals.